Tarikul-Tuhin/Mimic-Flutter-Framework/README.md

 ## 🧑‍💻 Author
 **Tarikul Islam**<br>
-Learning Flutter from the inside out
+Learning Flutter from the inside out<br>
 Contact me on **LinkedIn** -> https://www.linkedin.com/in/tarikul-islam-a2785118a